by Nicholas Breeze Wood (Sacred Hoop)

 There are many, many books out there which purport to be about shamanism.
 Some of them are good, others are not.
 Many of them are not about shamanism at all, because the word shamanism is a sexy word and book publishers use it to add fairy dust to their titles.

-If you want to learn about shamans, I would advise reading about actual tribal shamanism, in good, grounded books about the cultures, Some new age books are good, but most really are best avoided.
-Likewise some books are often sited as important books about shamanism, which are really fiction.
+If you want to learn about shamans, I would advise reading about actual tribal shamanism, in good, grounded books about the cultures.
+Some new age books are good, but most really are best avoided.
+Likewise, some books are often cited as important books about shamanism, which are really fiction.
 Here I’m especially thinking of the writings of Carlos Castaneda, but there are many others too.

 Castaneda was an excellent novelist who wrote some fine story books.
 He drew from any ancient traditions and his books are a cornucopia of useful metaphors about Spirit and the sacred - only please do not think they are literally true, and especially please don’t think his books describe shamanism.